International School of Monaco

-The International School of Monaco (ISM) is a co-educational, day-school located in the Larvotto District of Monaco.
-Founded in 1994, as of August 2024, ISM had over 830 students aged 3 to 18 years old, drawn from over 60 nationalities.
+The International School of Monaco (ISM) is a co-educational day school located in the Larvotto District of Monaco.
+The school was founded in 1994 by Neil Phillips, Vincent Hillsdon, Sina Rosberg, Countess Augusta, and Gerard Cohen.
+As of January 2026, ISM had over 850 students aged 3 to 18 years old, drawn from over 60 nationalities.
 It is one of seventeen educational establishments located in the country.
 The school is independent from the Monaco government, unlike other private institutions located in the principality ISM has no contract with them.

 Location History

 Quai Antoine

-From September 1994 to June 2024 the International School of Monaco was located at 12 Quai Antoine 1er, in Monaco's Condamine District.
-Over the years at this location it had expanded by acquiring the old Monaco Yacht Club.
+From September 1994 to June 2024, the International School of Monaco was located at 12 Quai Antoine 1er, in Monaco's Condamine District.
+Over the years at this location, it expanded by acquiring the former Monaco Yacht Club.

 Testimonio II

-Since September 2024 the school has been located in the Larvotto District, at 43 avenue Princesse Grace, in the ground floor of Testimomio II sky-scraper.
+Since September 2024, the school has been located in the Larvotto district at 43 avenue Princesse Grace, on the ground floor of Testimonio II sky-scraper.
 This building also contains 61 private residencies, 378 apartments and a nursery.

 Curriculum

 Language

-In the primary school (Kindergarten to Year 6), the students receive a bilingual education with the curriculum being taught in both French and English.
+In the primary years (Kindergarten to Year 6), the students receive a bilingual education with the curriculum being taught in both French and English.

 In the secondary school, (Year 7 to Year 13), the curriculum is taught in English only.
 From year 7 students take a third language on top of the mandatory French and English lesson.